-Define the rank of a reference point p_r for some query point p_q as the position of p_r in the ordered list of distances from p_q .
+Define the rank of a reference point p_r for some query point p_q as the position of p_r in the descending ordered list of distances from p_q .
 That is, if the rank of p_r for some query point p_q is k, then p_r is the k-furthest neighbor from p_q .

-We can obtain insight into the behavior of furthest neighbor queries by observing the average rank of points on some example datasets from the UCI dataset repository [23].
-Figure 1 contains scatterplots displaying the average rank of a reference point versus the mean-centered norm of the reference point for the all-furthest-neighbors problem (that is, each point in the reference set is used as a query point).
+We can obtain insight into the behavior of furthest neighbor queries by observing the average rank of points on some example datasets from the UCI dataset repository [24] as well as two others: randu, which is 10-dimensional uniformly distributed random data, and ball, which is data uniformly distributed on the surface of a hypersphere in 10 dimensions.
+Figure 1 contains scatterplots displaying the mean-centered norm of the reference point versus the average rank of a reference point for the all-furthest-neighbors problem (that is, each point in the reference set is used as a query point).

 Figure 1 shows that there is a clear and unmistakable correlation between the norm of a point and its average rank for the all-k-furthest-neighbor problem.
 For the ozone dataset, we can see that there are only a few points with high norm, and all of these have much lower average rank than the rest of the points.
+Even for the uniformly random distributed dataset (randu) this phenomenon is observed; however, for points distributed on the surface of a unit ball (ball) this is not the since the norm for all points is the same.

-This correlation is related to the phenomenon of hubness in the nearest neighbor search literature [24]; specifically, points with low average rank may be seen to be related to anti-hubs and distance-based outliers.
-In higher dimensions, more anti-hubs may be expected [25]-thus we may conclude that high-norm points (which have low average rank and are related to anti-hubs) are increasingly important in high-dimensional settings.
+This correlation is related to the phenomenon of hubness in the nearest neighbor search literature [25]; specifically, points with low average rank may be seen to be related to anti-hubs and distance-based outliers.
+In higher dimensions, more anti-hubs may be expected [26]-thus we may conclude that high-norm points (which have low average rank and are related to anti-hubs) are increasingly important in high-dimensional settings.
 Therefore, an effective furthest neighbors algorithm for high-dimensional data should take this structure into account: high-norm points are more important than low-norm points.